 The editorial board wishes to acknowledge the Doreen B. Townsend Center for the Humanities at the University of California, Berkeley for its continued support.

-Qui Parle invites submissions of essays and book reviews from a range of fields, including but not limited to: literary and cultural studies, critical theory, aesthetics, religion, political theory, gender and sexuality studies, critical race studies, anthropology, and philosophy.
+Qui Parle invites submissions of essays and book reviews from a range of fields, including but not limited to literary and cultural studies, critical theory, aesthetics, religion, political theory, gender and sexuality studies, critical race studies, anthropology, and philosophy.
+Part of our commitment to transdisciplinary scholarship is to publish work that is accessible to a wide range of scholarly readers.
 Submissions should not exceed 36 double-spaced pages and should be typed in a standard font.
-All submissions will be considered under blind review.
+All submissions not solicited by Qui Parle will be considered anonymously.
 Include your name only on the cover page.
-Submissions may be sent in Word Document format (*.doc, Word 97 or newer) to the editorial board at email@example.com.
+Submissions may be sent in Word Document format (*.doc, Word 97 or newer) to the editorial board at firstname.lastname@example.org.

-Stylistic Guidelines: The journal uses the stylistic guidelines set forth in The Chicago Manual of Style, with short form endnotes for bibliographic information.
-Underlining or italicization is preferred over bold face emphasis.
+Stylistic Guidelines: Please use the stylistic guidelines set forth in The Chicago Manual of Style.
+Please do not use the author-date convention.
+Underlining or italicization is preferred over boldface for emphasis.
 A detailed style guide is available here.